azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 ### Control Spec

 > **Passed:**
+> If any of the below condition is not satisfied:
-> No critical permanent role (Owner, Contributor, UAA) assignments present at resource group scope or if no role assignment present at resource group scope.
+> - No permanent role assignments present at resource group scope apart from explicitly allowed roles.
+> - If no role assignment present at resource group scope.
 >
 > **Failed:**
-> Any critical permanent role (Owner, Contributor, UAA) assignments present at resource group scope.
+>  Any permanent role assignments present at resource group scope.
 >
 > **Verify:**
 > RBAC result not found (sufficient data is not available for evaluation).
->

 ### Recommendation